There was a problem loading the comments.

 How DKIM Works

-In DKIM process, a public key is published as a TXT record for the domain's DNS Manager(registrar of the domain or DNS Provider).
-Every outgoing email includes a unique signature generated using the private key for the particular domain.
+In the DKIM process, a public key is published as a TXT record by the domain's DNS Manager (registrar of the domain or DNS Provider).
+Every outgoing email includes a unique signature generated using the private key for that particular domain.
 The receiving email server uses this private-public key combination to validate the email source.
 If there is a validation failure, the recipient server may reject the email or classify it as Spam/ Forged email, based on the server behaviour.

-Enabling and using DKIM for your domain, ensures that valid emails sent using SMTP, are not classified as Spam at the recipient end.
+Enabling and using DKIM for your domain ensures that valid emails sent using SMTP are not classified as Spam at the recipient end.

 DKIM Selector

 Once you have added a selector and verified the selector, you need to make it as default and enable it for the domain.
-Once enabled, all the outgoing emails based on the domain will be signed by the default selector, unless the users have been associated with a different selector in the Users section.
+Once enabled, all outgoing emails based on the domain will be signed by the default selector, unless the users have been associated with a different selector in the Users section.

-Troubleshoot SPF/ DKIM Problems
+Troubleshooting SPF/ DKIM Problems

 Longer TTL